prateekkalra/prism-algolia/SETUP.md

 # Prism Setup Guide

-This guide will help you set up Prism, a data analysis chat application powered by Moonshot AI.
+This guide will help you set up Prism, a data analysis chat application powered by Moonshot AI with Model Context Protocol (MCP) integration.

 ## Prerequisites